Introduction to Python OS Module

 Output:

 Output over the shell is nothing unless it’s an error.
-If you will check the file manager, there will be a newly created folder with qwerty as its name.
+If you check the file manager, there will be a newly created folder with qwerty as its name.

 8. rename()

-This function is a simple tool to rename a directory name through the python shell.
+This function is a simple tool to rename a directory name through the Python shell.
 We have to pass two string values as an argument, the first has to be a source name, and the second will be the new name with which we intend to rename the directory.

 Code: